mt-support/tec-labs-admin-bar-plus/readme.txt

 * Feature - Added submenu items related to Event Tickets Plus functionality.
 * Feature - Added submenu items for the new Email settings tab in Event Tickets.
+* Feature - Added submenu items for the Import menu item in The Events Calendar.
 * Fix - Fixed PayPal typo.
 * Fix - Fixed text domains.
 * Tweak - Moved submenu items to the main Tickets menu in the admin bar.